 What is EMDR?

 EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based, proven method of therapy that uses eye movement (and sometimes handheld pulsers or sound through headphones) to help your brain get over things that make you feel stuck, or that make you feel out of control.
-These eye movements, sounds, and physical sensations on your hands from pulsers are jumpstarting the way your brain is wired so that it can process through things it hasn’t been able to process before.
+These eye movements, sounds, and physical sensations on your hands from pulsers are jumpstarting the way your brain is wired (mimicking how your brain naturally puts things into long-term memory storage during sleep) so that it can process through things it hasn’t been able to process before.

 EMDR is very different than other counseling methods because it does not rely on talking through things; your brain is doing the work for you.
 This can be a relief to people who are intimidated to talk certain things out.
 It also typically takes less sessions than normal counseling, making it cost-effective.
 It works through negative beliefs you have about yourself and turn them into reasonable and positive beliefs (e.g. going from “I am worthless” to “I have value” or going from “I am a victim” to “I am a survivor”).
 Counselors offering EMDR must have additional training to do this kind of therapy.